Dwarf1er/dotfiles/README.md

 # Copy public key to clipboard (requires wl-clipboard)
 wl-copy < ~/.ssh/id_ed25519.pub

+# If your dotfiles repo was cloned using HTTPS, update it to SSH
+config remote set-url origin git@github.com:<username>/<repo>.git
 ```

-Then add the public key to your account in the SSH keys section.
+Then add the public key to your Github account in the SSH keys section.

 ### Tracking Files